quist00/carpentries.org/pages/it-developer.md

 The Carpentries is dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
-We are an equal opportunity employer and give consideration for employment to qualified applicants without regard to age, race, color, religion, creed, sex, sexual orientation, gender identity or expression, national origin, marital status, disability or protected veteran status, or any other status or characteristic protected by US federal, state, or local law.
+We are an equal opportunity employer and give consideration for employment to qualified applicants without regard to age, race, colour, religion, creed, sex, sexual orientation, gender identity or expression, national origin, marital status, disability or protected veteran status, or any other status or characteristic protected by US federal, state, or local law.
 We encourage all qualified